Awesome-Technologies/synapse-admin/README.md

 ## Development

 - See https://yarnpkg.com/getting-started/editor-sdks how to setup your IDE
+- Use `yarn lint` to run all style and linter checks
-- Use `yarn test` to run all style, lint and unit tests
+- Use `yarn test` to run all unit tests
 - Use `yarn fix` to fix the coding style